Even012/anyparking/README.md

 - Consumers can search for available car spaces by entering a location or browsing through listed spaces.
 - They can view the details of each car space, such as its address, availability, and price per hour/day.
 - Consumers can book a car space by specifying the duration of their booking.
-- Payments can be made online after booking.
+- Payments can be made online after booking. (to do)
 - Consumers can view, like, and cancel their bookings at any time.
-- The system automatically recommends new car spaces based on the consumer’s past bookings and preferences.
+- The system automatically recommends new car spaces based on the consumer’s past bookings and preferences. (to do)

-### For Admins
+### For Admins (to do)
 - Admins can manage all registered car spaces.
 - They can view, update, and delete car space details as necessary.
 - Admins can also oversee all bookings and payments.